Contact me for

 - Opportunities to collaborate

 Steph was awarded her PhD from the University of Adelaide in 2016 with the Deep Exploration Technologies Cooperative Research Centre, developing novel mineral exploration methods.
-She joined Geoscience Australia's graduate program in 2015 and has been working in the Marine & Antarctic Geoscience team since 2016, including as Chief Investigator on an Australian Antarctic Science Program project, leading two field seasons based at Davis Station, Antarctica.
+She joined Geoscience Australia's graduate program in 2015 and has been working in the Marine & Antarctic Geoscience team since 2016, including as Chief Investigator on an Australian Antarctic Science Program project, leading two field seasons based at Davis Station, East Antarctica.

 She is passionate about the value of earth science to Australians.
 Through her outreach and media engagement, she aims to spark wonder in earth science, its relevance to everyday life, and its role addressing current and future challenges.
+She is an avid supporter of young people in STEM and chairs the Rotary District 9705 NYSF Committee.